History of Missouri Baptist University

 The music degrees of Missouri Baptist University are approved by the National Association of Schools of Music (NASM).

-The Exercise Science program is nationally accredited by the Commission on Accreditation of Allied Health Programs (CAAHEP).
+The exercise science program has completed the accreditation requirements suggested by the Committee on Accreditation for the Exercise Sciences (CoAES) and is nationally accredited by the Commission on Accreditation of Allied Health Programs (CAAHEP).

 The University is approved by the Department of Elementary and Secondary Education, Jefferson City, Missouri, for requirements in general education and certification for elementary and secondary teachers; the training of veterans under Public Law 550 and 894, 82nd Congress; and for the training of sons and daughters of deceased veterans under the War Orphan’s Educational Assistance Act.